Analysis: .TIBX file infected by ransomware

 1. Do not attempt to open or write to the disk containing the .TIBX files.

-2. Isolate the disk to prevent further ransomware spread.
+2. Isolate the disk to prevent ransomware propagation.

 3. Send the files to a specialist in post-ransomware data recovery.